Computer Science

 CSC 268 Image Processing Fundamentals (4 Credits)

 Images fill the media, and most are processed by computer at some point or another.
-This course will examine a variety of algorithmic image processing techniques, exploring implementation and applications, as well as some of the social impact and ethical issues surrounding their use.
+This course examines a variety of algorithmic image processing techniques, exploring implementation and applications, as well as some of the social impact and ethical issues surrounding their use.
 Prerequisites: CSC 212 and MTH 111.
 Enrollment limited to 30. {M}

 Fall, Spring, Variable